Explore our natural assets

 Our Region includes extensive wetlands, creeks and river systems covering nearly 6% of our total area.
 Renowned for a wide variety of local birdlife, Springers Lagoon is a popular site for swimming, fishing, kayaking, bird watching and picnics.
 It also serves as a designated water reserve for travelling stock.

-Springers Lagoon is recognised as a Matter of State Significance (MSES) for biodiversity and wetland values (this includes the waterway plus a 100 m buffer).
+Springers Lagoon is recognised as being a Matter of State Environmental Significance (MSES) for biodiversity and wetland values (this includes the waterway plus a 100 m buffer).
 It is situated on Teatree Creek, which flows across the Fitzroy River floodplain to join Scrubby Creek, then Frogmore Lagoon and finally Gavial Creek.
 It is a critical link in the chain of wetland habitats that extend from the estuarine reaches of the Fitzroy River to high value upstream wetlands.

 To visit Springers Lagoon, head out to Gracemere, turn onto Sullivan's Road and follow along until you find this hidden beauty.